77th Street station (IRT Lexington Avenue Line): Station layout

 There are round columns painted green along the length of both platforms.
 There are mosaic trim lines, and mosaic displaying the name of the station on the original sections of the station platforms.
 The remainders of both platforms have cream-colored tiles and a salmon trim line with "77TH ST" written on it in black Sans Serif font at regular intervals.
 These tiles were installed during the late 1950s renovation.
+Fixed platform barriers, which are intended to prevent commuters falling to the tracks, are positioned near the platform edges.

 Some old wall lights exist after the station's renovation in 2003, but most are gone or falling off the walls.
 Both platforms have emergency exits from the lower level express tracks.

 The 2004 artwork here is called 4 Seasons Seasoned by Robert Kushner.
 It is installed on the ceiling above the fare control staircases and features mosaics related to the four seasons of the year.

 Exits

 Both platforms has a fare control, and both areas have a turnstile bank, and four staircases to the street.
 The northbound side has a pair of staircases to both eastern corners of Lexington Avenue and 77th Street, while the southbound side has a pair of staircases to both western corners of Lexington Avenue and 77th Street.
 There are no crossovers or crossunders to allow free transfers between directions.

 The downtown platform is the only platform in the station to house a token booth.
 The uptown platform token booth was closed by the Metropolitan Transportation Authority after making a series of layoffs and has been removed.